 In addition to the three elements mentioned in (53), a participant entity structure may thus contain a fourth component that specifies a reference domain size or the size of subsets of participants, depending on the distribution and the relative scoping of participants.
-In sum, the semantic information in participant entity structures may be a triple <source domain, involvement, definiteness>, or a quadruple <source domain, involvement, definiteness, size>.
+In sum, the semantic information in participant entity structures may be a triple <source domain, involvement, definiteness>, or a quadruple <source domain, involvement, definiteness>, or a quadruple <source domain, involvement, definiteness, size>.